josemontano1996/journal-app/READ.md

 We recommend handling image deletion and other sensitive operations on the server-side to ensure better security, data consistency, and scalability.

 Feel free to explore the app and enjoy the journaling experience!
+[Visit Website](https://silver-melba-64cf5d.netlify.app/)